bluebird75/luaunit/doc/index.rst

 Comparing tables with keys of type table
 ===========================================

+    If provided, *extra_msg* is a string which will be printed along with the failure message.

 This is a very uncommon scenario but there are a few programs out there which use tables as keys for other tables.
 LuaUnit has been adjusted to deal intelligently with this scenario.